-The Company may grant awards of performance stock units ("PSUs") to non-employee directors, members of the management team and employees on a discretionary basis pursuant to the 2013 Plan.
-Each PSU entitles the holder to receive, at the achievement of the performance-based and service-based criteria, a specified number of shares of the Company's stock.
-Performance-based vesting criteria primarily relate to milestone events specific to the Company's corporate goals, specifically regulatory development milestones related to the Company's product candidates.
+We may grant awards of PSUs to non-employee directors and employees on a discretionary basis pursuant to the 2013 Plan.
+Each PSU entitles the holder to receive, at the achievement of the performance-based and service-based vesting criteria, a specified number of shares of our common stock.
+Performance-based vesting criteria primarily relate to milestone events specific to our corporate goals, specifically regulatory milestones related to our product candidates.